dmjohnsson23/micdrop/README.md

 ## TODOs

+* Context managers on Origin Sources are currently conceptually used for a different purpose than context managers on all other sources; rectify this.
 * Pipelines should function as reusable segments without needing the `PipelineSegment` class
     * Have do find a way to do this without breaking the cache/next mechanism, which I don't think we can do without
     * Maybe just always implicitly use `PipelineSegment`?
 (Would probably work, though the idempotency tokens could turn into quite the nasty mess of nested tuples)